Tennessee toddler bitten by Copperhead snake - KESQ

 “It being right on our back porch.
 Right when we stepped outside.
 It could’ve happened to anybody.
 We no longer keep any of their toys on the back porch.
 Nothing is on there,” Foust said

-They wants other parents to know to even though the weather is changing, snakes are still around.
+They want other parents to know, even though the weather is changing, snakes are still around.

 “I think people think right now since it’s cold outside they’re not out and they’re not moving but they are.
 I mean, this was a cold day when this happened,” Foust said.